ellisonbg/py4science/book/getting_started.rst

    ('hello', 'olleh')
    ('world', 'dlrow')

-Not only is this convenient for running scripts without having to switch between the IPython shell and the terminal shell, it has a couple of other important benefits as well.
+Not only is ``run`` convenient for executing scripts without having to switch between the IPython shell and the terminal shell, it has a couple of other important benefits as well.
 For one, we don't have to pay the startup time of the Python interpreter or any modules we